strohel/PyBayes/README.rst

 your PyBayes build works as expected.

 Since version 0.4, testing is integrated into the `setup.py` script and can be run without installing PyBayes.
-On order to run PyBayes test-suite, simply issue ``./setup.py test``.
-To run tests in normal PyBayes installation procedure, simply install like this:
+In order to run PyBayes test-suite, simply issue ``./setup.py test`` from within the source directory.
+To run tests during installation procedure, simply install like this:
 ``./setup.py build test install``.
 Failing tests cause installation to fail, but this can be overriden using `--non-fatal` option to the `test` command.